-MS. TIPPETT: In the Balkans, mm-hmm.
-And which also pits, to some degree, Muslims and Christians against each other.
+MS. TIPPETT: Which also pits, to some degree, Muslims and Christians against each other.

 FR.
 UGOLNIK: Right.
 Exactly.

-MS. TIPPETT: How does your experience with that and your compassion for that, you know, how is that forming how you’re processing what’s going on now in our country?
+MS. TIPPETT: How does your experience with that and your compassion for that — how is that forming how you’re processing what’s going on now in our country?
 Or what might happen next?

 FR.
-UGOLNIK: Yeah.
-Well, I’d say that I had to research and I had to search, you know, with great care in my own tradition for the voice that I was seeking.
-And I found it in a guy called, Joseph Bryennios.
-He was, you know, an Orthodox Divine, you know, kind of a theologian, as early as the 14th century.
-And he wrote at a time when the scales had already shifted, you know, from the Christian side to the Islamic side in the game of power.
-So the Islamic side had already gained tremendous, you know, earthly power at that point and there were many Christians under Islamic rule.
-And Joseph Bryennios was in the position, unlike those who had preceded him, of having known, personally, and having come to dialog with and to respect people of an Islamic background.
+UGOLNIK: I’d say that I had to research, and I had to search with great care in my own tradition for the voice that I was seeking.
+I found it in a guy called Joseph Bryennios.
+He was an Orthodox Divine, kind of a theologian, as early as the 14th century.
+He wrote at a time when the scales had already shifted from the Christian side to the Islamic side in the game of power.
+So the Islamic side had already gained tremendous earthly power at that point, and there were many Christians under Islamic rule.
+Joseph Bryennios was in the position, unlike those who had preceded him, of having known, personally, and having come to dialog with and to respect people of an Islamic background.

-And he was one of the first truly ecumenical Christians, in the sense that he recognized God’s power and God’s presence in the voice — the voice of justice, the voice of service — that he heard in a population which, after all, was oppressing him.
-And Joseph Bryennios, you know, recognized in them — the spirit he recognized in them, the reflection of God’s glory, the reflection of God’s power — and it was a magnificent kind of realization in him.
-And it was a wonderful discovery to find it in him and in his work.
+He was one of the first truly ecumenical Christians, in the sense that he recognized God’s power and God’s presence in the voice of justice, the voice of service — that he heard in a population which, after all, was oppressing him.
+And Joseph Bryennios recognized in them — the spirit he recognized in them, the reflection of God’s glory, the reflection of God’s power — and it was a magnificent kind of realization in him.
+It was a wonderful discovery to find it in him and in his work.

-MS. TIPPETT: Well, do you hold out hope for that kind of appreciation between Christians and Muslims at this moment, in our country?
+MS. TIPPETT: Do you hold out hope for that kind of appreciation between Christians and Muslims at this moment, in our country?

 FR.
 UGOLNIK: I do.
-As a matter of fact, I truly believe — you know, I grew up in Detroit, which is a city in which you’re as apt to see a mosque as a Baptist church, you know?
+As a matter of fact, I truly believe — I grew up in Detroit, which is a city in which you’re as apt to see a mosque as a Baptist church.
 And I really think that the consciousness of Islam among Americans will grow because of this tragedy.

-FR.
-UGOLNIK: And not only that.
-I think that, you know, you’ve had the visit of the president to the Islamic Center in Washington.
+And not only that.
+I think that you’ve had the visit of the president to the Islamic Center in Washington.
 You never would have seen that before.
-You know, you’re going to hear the voices of many people who are, you know, for all sympathies and appearances fully American, but who speak from a Muslim and Islamic heritage.
+You’re going to hear the voices of many people who are, for all sympathies and appearances, fully American, but who speak from a Muslim and Islamic heritage.
 You’re going to hear those in the media.
 And those voices are going to be heard more clearly now.
-I really think that, you know, the consciousness of Islam and what is good and just and true in Islam is going to grow rather than be dimmed by this tragedy.
+I really think that the consciousness of Islam and what is good and just and true in Islam is going to grow, rather than be dimmed by this tragedy.